neurogym/neurogym/docs/envs.md

 ### Reaching1DWithSelfDistraction

+Doc:

-Logic: The agent has to reproduce the angle indicated by the observation.
-Furthermore, the reaching state itself generates strong inputs that overshadows the actual target input.
+        The agent has to reproduce the angle indicated by the observation.

+        Furthermore, the reaching state itself generates strong inputs that

+        overshadows the actual target input.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -0.1, float)

+        timing: Description and duration of periods forming a trial.

 Reference paper: